The Convex Manifesto

 Programmability

-Users must have access to secure, atomic, programmable smart contract capabilities.
+Users are given secure, atomic, programmable smart contract capabilities

-Furthermore, programmability allows for innovation in terms of new types of digital assets as well as decentralised autonomous economic actors (e.g. DAOs).
+Furthermore, programmability enables innovation in terms of new types of digital assets as well as decentralised autonomous economic actors (e.g. DAOs).

 Because it is impossible to anticipate the full scope of potential future innovation in advance, Convex provides for general purpose, Turing-complete programming languages on the Convex Virtual Machine (CVM).